- Jan 30, 2015

 And a huge testament to your skills Glen.
 Big respect.

-Following my addage of 'know your enemy' I borrowed this Breakout while my tracker was being serviced at a Humpty Dumpty dealership.
+The breakout is a bit smallish for an HD.
+Seen a few women riding them, however, I dig it.
+Only have a 31" inseam, at 5'9" so it may be a decent fit.Following my addage of 'know your enemy' I borrowed this Breakout while my tracker was being serviced at a Humpty Dumpty dealership.
 The huge plus is the engine.
 If only the 961 engine management was so well behaved.
 It pulled like a train and was an absolute pussycat to ride.
 Downside is the component and overall build quality.
 AND I have never met so many dissatisfied owners of a brand.
 Oh yes and you have to call out the rescue services to turn it round when you want to come back.
 26 degree max lean!!
 It almost doesn't need a side stand.
 But for all its faults I loved its quirks and would like one to rebuild one with decent components;

 New Scrambler type: